-The oral programme for the conference has now been finalised but we can still accept post-deadline abstracts for poster presentations until Friday 1st June.
 Submissions are welcome on all aspects of semiconductor research.
-Please email your submissions to email@example.com , stating your preferred symposia:
+Please email your submissions to firstname.lastname@example.org, stating your preferred symposia:

 A – Physics in Semiconductors

 B – Optical Devices

 F – Organic, Organic-Inorganic Hybrid Semiconductors and Perovskites

 TMD – 2D materials (in association with TMD-UK)